pereznetworks/MyTunes/README.md

 ## Breaking Changes with Current Versions of DOTNET 10

-- Eventually will update code for DOTNET 10, but for now ...
-- DO NOT UPDATE TO DOTNET 10/ DOTNET MAUI 13, nor respective nuget packs
-- breaking changes, see release notes
-- To build, run and debug, the following steps worked
+- Will update here when
+    - coding samples and how-to is updated on Maui Community Toolkit docs...

+## Continue with or Reinstall Dotnet 9 and Previous Versions of exts and packs

+- Once installed, verify that TargetFrameworks and Package References
+    - These must specify versions of each dependency

+- Once build and debug are successful,
+    - Keep previous versions of sdks, exts and packs
+    - then can install dotnet 10 sdks, associated exts and packs
+        - the newer versions, not being refenced should not affect the build and debuging

+**Kavaet: have not been able to this successfully on Visual Studio 2022 or 2026**

-### 1: using VS Code on macOS
+### 1 : using VS Code (**not** Visual Studio 2022 or 2026)

 - clone this repo
 - open folder - save workspace as
-- remove current DOTNET MAUI, C# and D# Dev Kit extensions
+- remove current DOTNET MAUI, C# and D# Dev Kit extensions and packsm restart exts
+- for those who want to check for themselves
+    - the Maui Marketplace, Github Repo or Nuget info page for each pack will show the deps needed, features and rel notes

-### 2: install vscode extensions
+### 2: previous version of vscode extensions

+- right click on the extension, choose to install previous versions
 - dotnet install tool 2.3.7
 - dotnet maui 1.10.18
 - C# 2.39.22